omeka/omeka-s-enduser/docs/modules/index.md

 The uninstalled module will continue to appear on your Modules page unless the folder for the module is removed from the /modules folder on the Omeka S installation, which can be done via FTP or SSH.

 ## Updating a module
+To update a module using FTP:

+1. From the Modules tab on your Omeka S installation, deactivate the module you're going to update.
+2. From the Omeka S website or other source, download the latest release of zipped module to your computer.
+1. Open your FTP client and log on to the server that houses the Omeka S install.
+2. Navigate to the /modules folder (this should be located in the main folder of the install).
+3. Move the old copy of the module to your desktop (or somewhere else on your local machine where you will be able to find it).
+4. Use your FTP client to upload the zipped folder for the latest version of the module to the /modules folder
+5. In your FTP client, unzip the new version module
+6. On the Omeka S installation dashboard, go to the Modules tab and activate the new version of the module.

+If you are concerned about problems with the update, be sure to keep the older version of the module on your local machine in case you have to switch them back.
+You would roll back in the same way you updated.

+If you run into problems while updating, turn on [error logging](../errorLogging) and post on the [Omeka Forum](https://forum.omeka.org/c/omeka-s/modules).